-This story was published on 11 February 2019.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 11 February 2019.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Youth Jobs PaTH is an Australian Government employment service that helps young people gain skills and work experience they need to get and keep a job.